tristanseifert/lichtenstein_onion_lede/README.md

 This buildsystem for the LEDE Linux distribution has been modified by Onion Corporation to build firmware for the Onion Omega2 and Omega2+

-**Onion Corporation is not responsible for any damage to your device caused by using customer firmware or packages not built and released by Onion Corporation.**
+**Onion Corporation is not responsible for any damage to your device caused by using custom firmware or packages not built and released by Onion Corporation.**

 ## Notes